 Not surprisingly Convocation was prepared to act on that advice, but the issue was revived when, in response to a controversial election to the Regius Professorship of Divinity in 1836, Convocation purported to annul those parts of the Laudian Code which gave the professor jurisdiction over preachers.
 The University obtained legal opinions to the effect that the University's power to override the Code was limited by the provisions of the Code itself, on the ingenious ground among others that the Letters of Confirmation should be construed as a new charter.
-This advice was not followed, but the issue was again debated with the University Commissioners of 1850, who recommended that the University should petition the Crown for the removal of any fetter on the University's powers which the Code was granted by Royal Licence on 10 July 1854xv with the exception of the Royal Statute which constituted the Hebdomadal Board.
+This advice was not followed, but the issue was again debated with the University Commissioners of 1850, who recommended that the University should petition the Crown for the removal of any fetter on the University's powers which the Code and the Letters of Confirmation might have imposed.
+Full power of dealing with the Code was granted by Royal Licence on 10 July 1854xv with the exception of the Royal Statute which constituted the Hebdomadal Board.
 Licence was also given to repeal and alter any other statutes without further licence or authority.
 The document is silent on the power to make new statutes outside the scope of the Code, which must have been implicitly accepted.